The content library in Configuration Manager

 If you move the content library to the same storage volume as your package sources, you can't mark this volume for data deduplication.
 While the content library supports data deduplication, the package sources volume doesn't support it.
 For more information, see Data deduplication.

-The site server computer account needs read and write permissions to the network path to which you're moving the content library.
+The site server computer account needs Full control permissions to the network path to which you're moving the content library.
+This permission applies to both the share and the file system.
 No components are installed on the remote system.

 The site server can't have the distribution point role.
 The distribution point also uses the content library, and this role doesn't support a remote content library.
 After moving the content library, you can't add the distribution point role to the site server.